intel/trustauthority-client-for-python/inteltrustauthorityclient/examples/sgx_sample_app/README.md

 - When successful, the token and other information will be displayed...

-## Usage for running TDX Attestation Sample App as a native application
+## Usage for running SGX Attestation Sample App as a native application

-### Get the package containing `connector` and `tdx` with the following command:
+### Build the Python wheel package containing connector and adapter packages with the following command:

 ```sh
 cd ../../ && \